nstoik/infrastructure/README.md

         - netmaker.netclient.systemd - Configure the Netmaker netclient using systemd
         - netmaker.netclient.join - Join the Netmaker netclient to the network
     - netmaker.ext_client - Configure external clients
+- proxmox - Configure the proxmox nodes and vms
+    - proxmox.cloud_images - Download cloud images
+    - proxmox.template - Configure the proxmox template
+    - proxmox.vm - Clone and configure VMs on the proxmox nodes

 # Inventory
 Inventory files are as follows in the [inventory](inventory) directory: